 Two company-paid ones that extended into crazed nights on the town with other teachers – Korean & international.

-One of the first nights I managed to somehow separate from our group – god knows where but met some strangers and ended up at a huge electronica dance club drinking soju – Korean rice vodka – and then I got a taxi across the city – like London-sized – intending to get home before getting out lost and drunk and wandering into a police station early morning for them to phone my school to get directions from the 24-hour-school-security office so they could then give me a lift home to the English Village.
+One of the first nights I managed to somehow separate from our group – god knows where.
+But I met some locals and ended up at a huge electronica dance club, drinking soju – Korean rice vodka.
+Then I got a taxi across the city – like London-sized – intending to get home before getting out, lost and drunk, wandering into a police station early morning for them to phone my school to get directions from the 24-hour SEV security office so they could then give me a lift home.

-Leasing the teaching requirements to YBM, who are Korea’s largest English teaching corporation, and have language institutions across Korea.
-They are my employer.
+Leasing the teaching requirements to YBM, who are Korea’s largest English teaching corporation, and they are my employer.

 The village has only just been completed and there’s still work to be done, like the common laundry room and teacher’s social room to be finished and swimming pool to be filled – although I believe the rains have seen to that.

 Basically, the idea of this place is to recreate a campus like the West – complete with Westerners – so the students feel like they’ve gone overseas – and to save parents’ money in sending them overseas, they’ve brought a western world to Korea.

 The effect is a little comical – like a toy town.

 I’m expecting Noddy & Big Ears to make an appearance some drunken evening.

 There’s about 30 foreign teachers living on campus and about 15 Korean English-speaking teachers, who commute, plus many Korean admin, security, cleaning, and cooking staff.